TahsinAhmed13/tmjsh/README.md

 Team tmjsh

 ### Features:
-- Forks and executes commands
+- Forks and executes commands.
-    - Allows change in workkng directory using cd
+    - Allows change in working directory using cd.
-    - You will never be stuck forever with the exit command
+    - You will never be stuck forever with the exit command!
 - Parses multiple commands on a single line
-- Can redirect with > and <
+- Can redirect with > and <.
-- Allows for simple pipes with |
+- Allows for simple pipes with |.

 ---